Kontinental Hockey League: Playoffs

-KHL's longest match
+Longest KHL game

 All-time team records

-Since its foundation in 2008, 35 different clubs have played in the KHL, with 32 having qualified for at least one postseason.
+Since its foundation in 2008, 35 different teams have played in the KHL, with 32 having qualified for at least one postseason.
 Of the 24 founding teams, only Metallurg Novokuznetsk and Khimik Voskresensk had never qualified for the playoffs (both are no longer in the league).
 The table gives the final regular-season ranks for all teams, with the playoff performance encoded in colors.
 The teams are ordered by their best championship results.